-Rice cakes are made similar to popcorn.
-Rice gets heated until it expands.
-After that, the popped rice gets bonded into a cake.
+You make rice cakes in a similar way as popcorn.
+This means heating the rice until it expands.
+After that, you bond the popped rice gets into a cake.

-By heating rice up that much you remove components like water which is helpful for losing weight.
-This also makes rice cakes a lot higher in calories per 100 grams, about 392 calories (5).
-And that’s without any sweeteners.
+By heating up rice you reduce the amount of water it contains.
+This makes rice cakes a lot higher in calories per 100 grams, about 392 calories, and less helpful for losing weight (5).

 Rice crackers are made similar to regular crackers but with rice as the main ingredient.
 The nutrient contents are similar to rice cakes (6).

-Rice noodles are ok for weight loss but regular brown rice is better.
+Rice noodles can be ok for weight loss but regular brown rice tends to be better.

-Lastly there is rice pudding.
-This dish is made from rice mixed with ingredients like water and milk.
-Often people also add sweeteners and sometimes eggs and butter.
+You make rice pudding by mixing rice with ingredients like water and milk.
+People also often add sweeteners and sometimes eggs and butter.

-Rice pudding without any ingredients besides water or milk can be good for losing weight (7).
-The more sugar and butter you add to it the less healthy it becomes.
+Rice pudding that only includes ingredients like water or milk can be good for losing weight (7).
+The more sugar and butter you add to it, the more fattening the rice pudding becomes

 Best way to eat rice for weight loss

-Rice cakes, rice crackers are not that great for losing weight.
-It’s easy to find better snacks for weight loss.
+Rice cakes and crackers are typically not that good for losing weight.
+In any case, there are better snacks for this health goal.